-Trump’s election attacks on Twitter spark new online calls for violence as rioters stormed the U.S. Capitol
+Twitter, Facebook lock Trump’s accounts amid D.C. riots

 “Disappointing.
 Pelosi, Schiff, Nadler, Schumer, Romney all got away,” wrote one poster.
 “DC is a target rich environment.
 Hope to see some of the DemonRat residences getting torched.
 Antifa knows how to do it.
 Learn from them.”

-The episode marked Trump’s latest attempt to weaponize Twitter after his defeat.
-Since Election Day, Trump has attacked Biden, rejected his victory, floated widely disproved allegations about voter fraud and stirred his supporters to act.
-The antagonism — much of it meted out on social media, with little repercussion — culminated in the dramatic confrontation at the U.S. Capitol on Wednesday, which forced the District of Columbia to mandate a curfew and summon the National Guard.
+The episode marked Trump’s latest attempt to weaponize Twitter in the days after his defeat.
+Since Election Day, the president has attacked Biden, rejected his victory, floated widely disproved allegations about voter fraud and stirred his supporters to act.
+The antagonism — much of it meted out with few repercussions from social media companies — culminated in the dramatic confrontation Wednesday at the Capitol, which forced the District of Columbia to mandate a curfew and summon the National Guard.

-It’s not the first time Trump’s social media has sought to promote such an outcome.
+It’s not the first time Trump’s social media activity has threatened to incite real-world violence.
 Seven months ago, for example, the president responded to racial justice demonstrations in Minneapolis by attacking those in attendance as “thugs” and predicting that looting might lead to “shooting.”

-That tweet prompted Twitter to discipline the president by blocking the tweet from view.
-Critics including Democratic lawmakers called on the company at the time to suspend the president’s account.
-But Twitter says its policies allow world leaders to sharing his or her views.
+That tweet prompted Twitter to discipline the president by blocking the tweet from view for essentially glorifying conflict.
+In the run-up to the election and its aftermath, the company covered up hundreds of tweets from high-profile accounts, including dozens from Trump.

+Critics including Democratic lawmakers soon called on the company to suspend the president’s account, repeating their long-held belief that Silicon Valley should stop Trump from spreading harmful misinformation at viral scale.
+But Twitter at the time said its policies allow world leaders to share their views unfettered, a view the company has maintained even as Trump has intensified his rhetoric.

-The company’s refusal to remove Trump prompted Jonathan Greenblatt, the president of the Anti-Defamation League, to blast Trump on Wednesday for “promoted sedition and incited violence."
+The company’s refusal to remove Trump on Wednesday prompted Jonathan Greenblatt, CEO of the Anti-Defamation League, to blast Trump for having “promoted sedition and incited violence.”
 He also called on Twitter and other social media companies to “suspend his accounts ASAP as they would do for anyone else advocating disinformation and promoting violence.”

-Joan Donovan, the research director at Harvard Kennedy School’s Shorenstein Center on Media, Politics and Public Policy, said the breach follows a long line of online “Stop the Steal” agitating and real-world attempts from Trump supporters to disrupt vote counting and election verification events in states across the U.S.
+On Wednesday alone, Twitter labeled eight of Trump’s tweets as in “dispute.”
+In the face of growing pressure, it escalated its response by blocking retweeting and liking of the labeled tweets, as well as the ability to reply to them.
+Twitter then outright blocked two of Trump’s tweets.

+At Facebook, meanwhile, employees earlier in the day began pressuring company leaders to take action.
+They tagged Facebook executives in posts on the company’s internal chat system, asking for a statement from leadership and for the video to be taken down.
+“Do we really want Facebook to be a platform that enabled the second civil war,” an employee asked, according to documents obtained by The Washington Post.

 Trump’s comments on conspiracy theory are celebrated: ‘This was the biggest pitch for QAnon I’ve ever seen’